blueag8/Super-Scholar/README.md

 This meant that regardless of whether the player/user had "clicked" play to trigger the game and timer, they were able to click on the Input and get both a score and a new card.

-The solution for this was to remove the "onclick" from the HTML and add additional event listners to the var game which = d
+The solution for this was to remove the "onclick" from the HTML and add additional event listners to the var game which = document.getElementById("playBtn").

+Within the "getScore" function I had to add a local function:

+document.getElementById("publishers");
+onclick  =  function() {

+userInput  =  event.target.value;

+console.log(userInput);

 **Deployment**
 Deployment was actioned via Github.